kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 		{"spec", "jobTemplate", "spec", "template", "metadata", "annotations"},
 	}
 ```
-The annotations are volatile and will/may with every plan execution.
+The annotations are volatile and will/may change with every plan execution.
 The nested changes to template and jobTemplate
 are historically made because the behavior was modeled after Kustomize.

 This KEP proposes to change this: Attributes will only be applied to the top-level resource, not nested resources.